 Most people are aware that market prices move because of buying and selling, but not many people actually understand how buying and selling moves market prices.
-It may be a bit confusing at first glance, since every market transaction requires that there always be a buyer and a seller.
+It may be a bit confusing at first glance since every market transaction requires that there always be a buyer and a seller.

 The Bid-Ask Spread

-Every market, whether it is the stock, forex, futures, or options market has two prices, a bid price and an ask price.
+Every market, whether it is the stock, forex, futures, or options market, has two prices: a bid price and an ask price.
 The ask price is also referred to as the "offer" price.

 At any given time a trader can choose to buy at the ask price, or sell to the bid price.
 This will create an instant transaction.
 The trader may also choose to put out a bid or offer at any price they desire, but there is no guarantee another trader will transact with that order.

-Buying and Selling Volume at the Ask or Bid
+Buying and Selling Volume at the Ask or Bid Price

 The same thing happens on the bid.
 If someone sells 200 shares to a person willing to buy 200 shares at 90.21, then the bid at 90.21 disappears.
 If the next bid is for 300 shares at 90.20, and someone sells 300 shares (or more) at 90.20, then that bid will disappear and the bid below it will be the new highest bid.

-When a sell order comes into the market that is bigger than the number shares available at the current bid, then the bid price will drop, because all those shares at the current bid are absorbed by the selling.
-When a buy order comes into the market that is bigger than the number of shares available at the current offer, then offer price will move up, because all those shares at the current offer are absorbed by the buying.
+When a sell order comes into the market that is bigger than the number of shares available at the current bid, then the bid price will drop, because all those shares at the current bid are absorbed by the selling.
+When a buy order comes into the market that is bigger than the number of shares available at the current offer, then the offer price will move up, because all those shares at the current offer are absorbed by the buying.

-Price can move quickly or slowly depending on how aggressive the buyers and sellers are.
-The price can move very quickly is someone puts out a big market buy/sell order.
+Prices can move quickly or slowly depending on how aggressive the buyers and sellers are.
+The price can move very quickly if someone puts out a big market buy/sell order.
 A market order buys or sells every share, no matter the price, until the order is filled.
 Such orders may remove all nearby bids or offers, causing the price to change drastically and instantly.
 Other times the price moves slowly, because there are few transactions, or there are so many shares available at each bid or offer that it is very hard to move the price even with lots of transactions going through.